Methodology

 In 2019, some schools recorded July entry dates for their new cohort of pupils (year 7 for secondary and reception for primary).
 To ensure these children are recorded as new admissions, the data processing was adjusted from that year onwards to include entry dates from 1 July onwards.

-Voluntary aided, foundation and academy schools report their admission appeals directly to the department in the spring school census.
-Up until 2016, the school census returns provided only total appeals figures (plus the infant appeal subsets).
+Up until 2016, the school census returns for voluntary aided, foundation and academy schools provided only total appeals figures (plus the infant appeal subsets).
 For all through schools it was not possible to separately identify appeals relating to the primary national curriculum years and those relating to secondary years.
 As some of these schools would have recorded infant appeals, all such all-through schools had to be recorded as primary in the appeals dataset.

 Interpretation of the figures